funOCLUST: Clustering Functional Data with Outliers: Preliminaries

 \subsection{Clustering Functional Data}

-\cite{jacques14} organize functional data clustering into three paradigms --- two-stage methods, nonparametric methods and model-based methods.
+\cite{jacques14} organize functional data clustering into three paradigms: two-stage methods, nonparametric methods, and model-based methods.
 In model-based approaches, the filtering and clustering steps are completed simultaneously. \cite{james03} introduce a Gaussian mixture model for functional clustering by assuming that the coefficients in the basis expansion are normally-distributed.
-These coefficients are not fixed-- they are estimated within the EM algorithm.
-Similarly, \cite{jacques13} generate a Gaussian mixture model with FPCA scores. \cite{bouveyron11b} combine the model of \cite{james03} with the assumption that each cluster lies in a lower-dimensional subspace, thus reducing the dimension when there are large numbers of basis functions.
-The resultant algorithm is called funHDDC.
+These coefficients are not fixed; rather, they are estimated within the EM algorithm.
+Similarly, \cite{jacques13} generate a Gaussian mixture model with FPCA scores.

-A similar, more general, approach is to treat the functions as finite mixtures of regressions:

-where $\mathfrak{X}$ is a regression matrix, which may be constructed from polynomials, splines, or B-splines, etc. Extensions to this method are regularized regression mixtures and the regression mixtures with mixed-effects \citep{chamroukhi19}.

 \cite{abraham03} propose a two-stage approach, first filtering the data with a B-spline basis and then clustering the resulting coefficients with the $k$-means algorithm.
 In this case, because the filtering is completed first, the coefficients are fixed.
 Similarly, \cite{peng08} first use FPCA to decompose the functions.
-The FPCA scores are then scaled and clustered using $k$-means clustering. \cite{nguyen18} propose a two-part algorithm, first fitting the B-spline basis coefficients to the functions, and then applying a Gaussian mixture model to those coefficients.
-They suppose that $\mathbf{\Beta}$ is a random variable described by a Gaussian mixture model.
-Then the distribution of the fitted coefficients, $\hat{\mathbf{\Beta}}_i$ can be described as a mixture model with density
+The FPCA scores are then scaled and clustered using $k$-means clustering. \cite{nguyen18} propose a two-part algorithm, first fitting the B-spline basis coefficients to the functions, and then applying a Gaussian mixture model to those coefficients. \cite{bouveyron11b} also use a basis expansion but clustering is performed through a model in which cluster-specific subspaces are estimated along with the model parameters, thus reducing the dimension when there are large numbers of basis functions.
+The resultant algorithm is called funHDDC.